 Gold Standard Broth

-Have you seen our Instagram picture of our homemade broth vs. the organic store-bought broth?
-There’s certainly a vast difference!
 I used to think that I was doing better for the family by buying the organic broth with lower sodium, even searching for the boxes that come with the “gold star label.”
-But I was dead wrong.
-The more we learned about where our commercial food comes from and how it’s grown, and learned how to better grow and cook our own food, we realized we were paying for boxes of fecal soup.
+But the more we learned about where our commercial food comes from and how it’s grown, and learned how to better grow and cook our own food, we realized we were paying for boxes of fecal soup.
 (A term coined by Joel Salatin).

-It wasn’t until I practiced a few times making our own broth that I realized how easy it was, and how much better our pastured chickens are for broth than the store!
-If the color (nutrition) difference isn’t enough to persuade you, when our broth is refrigerated, it stands on a spoon like jello jigglers due to the amount of collagen in it.
-Hello healthy joints and youthful looking skin!
+It wasn’t until I practiced a few times making our own broth that I realized how easy it was, and how much better our pastured chickens are for bone-broth!
+If the color (nutrition) difference isn’t enough to persuade you, when our broth is refrigerated, it stands on a spoon like jello jigglers due to the amount of collagen and gelatin in it.
+Nature’s version of “hair, skin, and nails.”

 We hope you try making your own broth from our pastured chicken.
 You’ll never go back to those broth boxes!